Egg Yolk

 Method

-Separated yolks stored in airtight container, covered with thin layer of water or oil to prevent drying
+Separate yolks immediately from whites; store in airtight container or sealed jar, covered with water or oil to prevent oxidation

 Duration